Daft Punk's Electroma: Reception

 Review aggregator Rotten Tomatoes reported that 60% of critics have given the film a positive review based on 5 reviews, with an average rating of 5.50 out of 10.
 The film's showing at Director's Fortnight was received with mixed reactions.
 Daft Punk's Electroma was praised for its lensing technique and musical soundtrack at the premiere.
 At the same time, the film was unfavorably compared with Gus Van Sant's Gerry and Vincent Gallo's The Brown Bunny for its extensive hiking sequence.
 The scenes involving the main characters' desert trek reportedly caused a large portion of the audience to leave the theater at the Cannes Film Festival showing.
 In regards to the film's reception, Guy-Manuel de Homem-Christo expressed:

 There's a feeling of despair for some, but that's not what we wanted.
 Because the whole movie is without dialogue, it's more a question than an answer.
 We wanted to make a question mark so people could project what they wanted onto Electroma – some people see it as sad, some as happy.
 Everyone is different.

-Giving his own take on the film's reception, Thomas Bangalter also stated, "We expected it to be less popular than Discovery, of course.
+Thomas Bangalter said: "We expected it to be less popular than Discovery, of course.
 The film is experimental and inaccessible; however, it's a movie that does not require your brain to function."

 Reaction to the film's midnight screenings in Paris was reported to be positive as of the end of March 2007.
 The screenings in the region were so highly received that the film's previously brief run was extended to six months.
 Most screenings in the United Kingdom sold out quickly.
-In response to the film's midnight placement, Guy-Manuel de Homem-Christo expressed, "We are really happy it has become a midnight movie rather than just another movie that will be taken off the screen after one week.
+In response to the film's midnight placement, Homem-Christo said, "We are really happy it has become a midnight movie rather than just another movie that will be taken off the screen after one week.
 Usually, and I think it is the same worldwide, you get all the big blockbusters and if the movie doesn't do good, after one week it is taken off the screen."